 While these standards set out minimum levels, we and many others do not believe they are sufficient nutrition for most cats.

 We will reiterate that cats should not consume large proportions of carbohydrates, as they are not an ideal component of their diet.
-Instead, almost all cats would be better served with a diet focused on animal-based protein and fat.
+Instead, almost all cats would be better served with a diet focused on animal-based protein and fat with minimal plant matter.

 Unsafe Cat Food

 There are a number of ways cat food can be unsafe.
-These include the inclusion of foreign material, contamination from pathogens, unsafe nutritional values, or spoilage from improper storage.
+These include the presence of foreign material, contamination from pathogens, unsafe or inappropriate nutritional values, or spoilage from improper storage or transportation.

-Issues like this are often distributed to consumers through recalls.
-These recalls aim to provide information and to strongly suggest or insist that consumers return/throw out the products described.
+Issues like this are often distributed or announced to consumers and cat owners through recalls.
+These recalls aim to provide more detailed information and to strongly suggest or insist that consumers return/throw out the products described.

-If you want to learn more about a brand’s recalls, including which recipes were recalled and why we recommend checking out our index of brand review, which you can find here.
+If you want to learn more about a cat food brand’s recalls, including which recipes were recalled and why, we highly recommend checking out our index of brand reviews, which you can find here.

 The 8 Worst Cat Food Brands